-If you’re looking for high value real estate that’s going to make an even higher value return, here are some of the property types to look out for.
+If you’re looking for high-value real estate that’s going to make an even higher value return, here are some of the property types to look out for.

 By the coast

 A sea view can add a lot of value to a home – on average 66%.
-Properties overlooking a harbour meanwhile are worth 80% more.
+Properties overlooking a harbor meanwhile are worth 80% more.
 Coastal properties have long been in high demand, although some locations are certainly more desirable than others.
 When it comes to states, Florida and California remain the top places to buy.

 Up in the hills

 Hill and mountain views will also add a lot of value to a home.
 Even the slightest hill can make a property worth double what it may usually be.
 There are lots of homes for sale in NC with breathtaking views of the Appalachian Mountains.
-California, Colorado and Iowa are other popular states for living in the hills.
+California, Colorado, and Iowa are other popular states for living in the hills.

 Near a train station

 Nearby train stations provide an easy method of commuting for those that work in the city.
 Due to this convenience, there’s more demand for these properties, and hence they’re valued higher.
 In cities, being close to an underground metro rail station can be particularly advantageous as this provides city inhabitants not only a convenient way of commuting but a convenient way of getting around.
-On the flipside, not being situated near a train station but backing onto a railway will devalue a property as it’s noisier.
+On the flip side, not being situated near a train station but backing onto a railway will devalue a property as it’s noisier.